Europa-Park Stadion: Panorama photograph

-1Legal issues
+Legal issues

 In May 2019, the administrative court of Freiburg had rejected an appeal for construction to stop, in summary proceedings brought up by five women and one man (represented by a Karlsruhe law firm), who live between around 430 and 740 meters from the westernmost edge of the stadium.
 The six plaintiffs had filed an appeal against this decision in June.
 The Freiburg glider pilots, on the other hand, withdrew their complaint against the stadium because they received a new grass runway in 2019.

 On 2 October 2019, the administrative court of Baden-Württemberg ruled that comparatively high noise protection standards must be met for the use of the stadium.
 This means that no match is allowed to last longer than 8 p.m. throughout the week and, in addition, no match may be played between 1 p.m. and 3 p.m. on Sundays.
 Different rules apply to non-sporting events.
 The ruling received attention nationwide and in the United Kingdom.
 A few hours after the ruling was published on 23 October 2019, it became known that the court had based the ruling on outdated noise limits, that had been valid only until the year of 2017.

 On 20 May 2020, the administrative court fully granted the complaint issued by the state of Baden-Württemberg seeking remedy for a violation of the right to be heard.
 The complaint concerned the admission of matches in the new SC-Stadium.
 Thus, the decision from 23 October 2019 was rendered invalid and the issue will be discussed anew.
-In mid-September 2020 the administrative court ruled in summary proceedings that Bundesliga matches may not take place after 8 p.m. as well as not between 1 and 3 p.m. on Sundays.
+In mid-September 2020, the administrative court ruled in summary proceedings that Bundesliga matches may not take place after 8 p.m. as well as not between 1 and 3 p.m. on Sundays.
 If the sports club were to make it to the Europa or Champions League, it would be allowed to play at night however, since the matches would be considered "rare events" for which different conditions apply.
 The same applies to matches of the DFB-Pokal.
 Even though the main proceedings are still to be held, SC Freiburg proceeds on the assumption that with the current limits in force they can use the ground without restrictions.
 Following a change in national sporting regulations in 2021, Freiburg are allowed to play up to 18 games a year at night.